To stand out you'll need practical marketing experience in delivering and promoting products and an internship can help with this

-As work experience is an integral part of graduate recruitment in marketing, these internships can lead to a graduate position for successful recruits.
-While most programmes are aimed at those in their final year, some employers do offer paid internships or vacation placements to first-year students.
+As work experience is an integral part of graduate recruitment in marketing, internships can lead to a graduate position for successful recruits.
+While most programmes are aimed at those in their final year, some employers offer paid internships or vacation placements to first-year students.

 Which companies offer marketing internships?

-Many leading employers that run marketing graduate schemes also post details about internships on their website and via social media channels.
+Many leading employers that run marketing graduate schemes also post details about internships on their website and via their social media channels.

 How to get work experience in marketing

 Bigger organisations tend to advertise their internship programmes, while small businesses will normally be open to receiving speculative applications or be contacted through networking.
 Voluntary organisations may have opportunities in their marketing or PR departments.

 You can also find out about local opportunities through your university careers service, by attending open days, or by arranging taster experiences and short introductory courses to increase your chances of getting a foot in the door.

 Some students get marketing experience by working in a relevant communications role within their students' union, or by making the most of extra-curricular activities with a university club or society.

 For those with strong technical skills in areas such as display advertising and search engine optimisation, explore how to get into digital marketing.